lead generation

 such as downloading content or subscribing to your newsletter.

-While they are engaged,
+While engaged,

 they may not yet be ready for a sales conversation.